 Innovation tends to cost you in this market.
-The current going rate for folding phones is quite high, and typically ranging from $1,300 to $2,000, with the Galaxy Z Fold 2 setting the upper limit.
-The LG Rollable could even more expensive, if early rumors are to be believed.
+The current going rate for folding phones is quite high, and typically ranging from $1,300 to $2,000, with the Galaxy Z Fold 2 setting the upper limit, even after a $200 price cut brought its cost down to $1,799.
+The LG Rollable was expected to be even more expensive.

 Currently, manufacturers Oppo and TCL are also working on their own rollable smartphones, and Samsung could have something similar with the rumored Galaxy Scroll.
-None of those devices have a rumored price attached that might give us some expectation as to the LG Rollable’s cost.
+None of those devices have a rumored price attached that might give us some expectation as to what the LG Rollable might have cost.

 LG Rollable phone features

-Despite several third-party leaks, we've actually learned the most from LG about the Rollable.
-In the phone's short but sweet reveal teaser, we got a quick look at what the phone looks like when it rolls out to change its size.
+Despite several third-party leaks, we actually learned the most from LG about the Rollable.
+In the phone's short but sweet reveal teaser back in January, we got a quick look at what the phone looks like when it rolls out to change its size.
 You hold the LG Rollable in landscape orientation, with its top sliding upward to size up to what appears to be a tablet-sized device.

-From our quick glance at LG’s CES keynote, there doesn’t look like the phone has a front-facing camera — at least not one that’s immediately visible.
+From our quick glance at LG’s CES keynote, it didn't look like the phone has a front-facing camera — at least not one that’s immediately visible.

-In terms of size, the LG Rollable is assumed to offer two different sizes: a 6.8-inch default display, and a 7.4-inch display when fully extended, or "rolled' out."
-Again, returning to LetsGoDigital, reports indicate that the phone will feature a 2428 x 1600 resolution while at 7.4 inches.
-When sized down to 6.8 inches, it will reportedly be 2428 x 1080.
+In terms of size, the LG Rollable was assumed to offer two different sizes: a 6.8-inch default display, and a 7.4-inch display when fully extended, or "rolled' out."
+Again, returning to LetsGoDigital, reports indicated that the phone would feature a 2428 x 1600 resolution while at 7.4 inches.
+When sized down to 6.8 inches, it would reportedly be 2428 x 1080.

-LG hasn’t offered any sort of official spec sheet or feature list beyond what we’ve seen so far, so aside from the phone’s name and the fact that it does extend into a larger screen, we’re working off of supposition at the moment.
-We’re not sure which processor the phone might use, especially since Qualcomm now offers multiple 5G-enabled options across its various chipset lines.
+LG never offered any sort of official spec sheet or feature list beyond what we’ve saw, so aside from the phone’s name and the fact that it does extend into a larger screen, we’re working off of supposition.

 I.P.
 Park, LG's chief technology officer, told CES attendees that the rollable phone was in the spirit of LG products like the LG Signature OLED R, a TV with a screen that rolls into place.
 The idea, Park continued, is that flexible designs "give us the freedom to rethink what we're doing" with phones and to come up with new experiences that benefit from the LG Rollable's unique design.